 Unlike with many cars at this price – and particularly anything wearing a Porsche badge – there's no need to bump up the cost with a long list of options.
-Every GT-R comes with heated and electrically adjustable Recaro seats, a carbon-fibre centre console, LED headlights, keyless entry and start, dual-zone climate control, cruise control and automatic lights and wipers.
-The standard infotainment system, while getting a bit outdated now, also comes with almost everything you could want or need, with a 7.0-inch touch-screen, Hard Drive for storing music, a colour reversing camera, sat-nav, DVD playback capabilities, and a thumping Bose stereo system, with 11 speakers dotted around the interior.
-That’s obviously quite a long list, but if you do want to upgrade your car, then you have the option to add luxuries like premium leather upholstery, and carbon-backed seats on the Nismo.
+Every GT-R comes with heated and electrically adjustable sports seats, LED headlights, keyless entry and start, dual-zone climate control, cruise control and automatic lights and wipers.
+The standard infotainment system also comes with almost everything you could want or need, including a hard drive for storing music, a colour reversing camera, sat-nav, DVD playback capabilities, and a thumping Bose stereo system, with 11 speakers dotted around the interior.
+That’s obviously quite a long list, but if you do want to upgrade, you have the option to add luxuries like premium leather upholstery, and carbon-backed seats on the Nismo.

 Expert rating: 5/5

-There is nothing else quite like the GT-R, and it still delivers supercar thrills for a fraction of the price of more exotic fare.
-It looks, goes, grips and sounds like no other coupe on the road, and its surprisingly versatile cabin, reliability, and easy-going nature actually make it a brilliant daily driver – just as long as you can stomach the hefty running costs.
+At £80-90K, the GT-R can no longer be considered a blue collar supercar slayer, but even at this sort of money, it still offers a staggering amount of bangs for your bucks.
+Owning one should certainly be on your bucket list.
+It looks, goes, grips and sounds like no other coupe on the road, and its surprisingly versatile cabin, reliability, and easy-going nature make it a brilliant daily driver – just as long as you can stomach the hefty running costs.